 - What is the entire length of stay in the drug or alcohol treatment program?

 Treatment varies depending on the program.
 Some programs can be 28 days up to 90 days.
 It is important when searching programs to ask this question because insurance typically pays 30 days of treatment, but some programs offer 90 days step down with insurance.
 When verifying your insurance with a facility you need to know the length of stay and if they can transition down with the insurance to help offset cost associated.
-Also you should find out if it a 90 days program will there be additional fees incurred if you or your loved one stays longer and what is the self pay rate for the additional months to stay in long-term treatment.
-If you have been to treatment in the past and having continued struggle with your recovery, its best to look into a long term program to help you stay on the path of recovery.
-Studies show that a long term program of 90 days can help benefits the success towards a lifestyle of recovery.
+Also you should find out if it a 90 days program will there be additional fees incurred if you or your loved one stay longer and what is the self-pay rate for the additional months to stay in long-term treatment.
+If you have been to treatment in the past and having continued struggle with your recovery, its best to look into a long-term program to help you stay on the path to recovery.
+Studies show that a long-term program of 90 days can help benefits the success towards a lifestyle of recovery.

 - Quality of Clinical Staff and Medical Professionals

 Not all programs are a one size fits all type of facility.
 It is important to find out about their staffing and professionals helping treatment you or someone you care about.
-Usually you can identify the clinical team on the company’s website to see who is involved with the program.
+Usually, you can identify the clinical team on the company’s website to see who is involved with the program.
 This can help give you a better understand that the provider has the medical and/or clinical team necessary in helping you.
-Smaller programs will have less clinicians versus programs with over a 100 beds would have a larger staff, not to say any is less in care then the other, but a good point to look at when searching.
+Smaller programs will have fewer clinicians versus programs with over a 100 beds would have a larger staff, not to say any is less in care than the other, but a good point to look at when searching.
 Smaller programs can be more one on one then a bigger program that can cater towards individualized treatment tracks.
 It is all based on personal preference.
-Make sure that the staff is licensed medical staff, psychiatrists, psychologists, and clinicians.
-Every program varies on their clinical team.

 - How many individual sessions will I get per week?